 Interested in learning more about honey bees, their health and colony management techniques?

 Join the Bee Team from the Department of Agricultural Resources, Apiary Program to get a tour of live working honey bee colonies, hands-on demonstrations of colony management techniques, and exposure to the latest knowledge on how to best sustain honey bee health in the Commonwealth.
 Events will be held in person and are free and open to the public, no (pre)registration required.
 Educational components will focus on topics of interest to beekeepers and regional management techniques.
-Events are canceled during inclement weather (i.e. heavy wind, rain, temperatures <55°F or >95°F).
+Events will be held regardless of weather so join us rain or shine!
 Note that the same event will be held at each location on each date unless indicated otherwise below*:

 - University of Massachusetts – Agricultural Learning Center (ALC) farm